Geometric phase in a dissipative Jaynes-Cummings model: theoretical explanation for resonance robustness: Non-unitary evolution of the system

 where $\gamma$ is the rate of leakage of photons out of the cavity and $p$ is the amplitude of the continuous pump.
 The explicit phenomenological equation for $\rho(t)$, given by

 will be studied in the case of low pumping ($p \ll \lambda, \gamma$).

-According to the relationship between $\lambda$ and $\gamma$ there are two clearly differentiated regimes.
+According to the relationship between $\lambda$ and $\gamma$ there are two clearly differentiated regimes \cite{carmichael1989, review_lodahl2015, book_yamamoto2003, vera2009characterization, laussy2008strong}.
 The first one, known as the strong coupling (SC) regime, is characterized by the fact that the interaction constant is bigger than the system dissipation rate ($\lambda > \gamma$).
 In the second one, known as the weak coupling (WC) regime, the opposite occurs, i.e., the interaction constant is smaller than the dissipation rate of the system ($\lambda < \gamma$).
+We stress that in an unitary theory considering a bipartite system, the most natural definition of weak and strong coupling would depend on the ratio between the constant characterizing the coupling between sub-systems ($\lambda$ for us) and those magnitudes characterizing the internal dynamics of the individual systems.
+In the present work, however, we are considering this composite system is subjected to dissipative effects, arising from the interaction of both individual subsystems with the environment.
+When studying this models it is quite common to name the emerging regimes as we have done.
 For the description of any of these regimes, we assume that the atom can be in its ground $|g\rangle$ or excited $|e\rangle$ state, and the cavity photonic field have zero $| 0_c\rangle$ or one photon $| 1_c\rangle$.
 Therefore, the atom-cavity system is described by the bare states, $| 0 \rangle = | g, 0_c\rangle$, $| 1 \rangle = | e, 0_c\rangle$, and $| 2 \rangle = | g, 1_c\rangle$.
 Explicitly computing each element of Eq. (\ref{eq:master}), the set of equations describing the dynamics is,

 where $\rho_{ji} = \rho^*_{ij}$.

 As the elements $\rho_{01}$ and $\rho_{02}$ are decoupled from the rest, any solution $\rho(t)$ of Eq. (\ref{master}) with initial conditions implying $\rho_{0i}(0)=0$ will have $\rho_{00}(t)$ as the only non-zero element of its 0-file and 0-column.
 Restricting to this kind of initial conditions, we may write